alex179ohm/reredigo/README.md

 ```
 Usage
 -----

-just import the reredigo app package and add the reredigo controller to the application
+Just import the reredigo app package and add the reredigo controller to the application
 controller.
 For the redigo package documentation go to: http://godoc.org/github.com/garyburd/redigo/redis.
 For Redis documentation: http://redis.io/documentation.
 ```go